helloitsxinyi/helloitsxinyi/README.md

 ### Hi!
 Thanks for stopping by 👋

 I'm a Master's student pursuing Computer Science and am passionate about software development using JavaScript, TypeScript and Python.
-Always open to global opportunities and relocation.
 I've also worked in multicultural environments and have collaborated with teams in Asia and Europe to develop:
 - an RAG Insurance Tariff Chatbot (Python & Azure OpenAI)
 - a sports facility wayfinding application (NextJS, Chakra UI, Jest)
 - a one-stop career platform with 5,000 users (TypeScript, React, Firebase)